logan-bobo/weather_monitor/app/api/README.md

 - Create venv `python3 -m venv weather-app`
 - enter venv `source tutorial-env/bin/activate`
-- install requirements defined in `./requirements.txt`
+- install requirements defined in `./requirements.txt` with `pip3 -r ./requirements.txt` for the application and ensure you install `pytest`

 ## Running the API